Vishruth-S/CompetitiveCode/Misc/SparseMatrix_Multiplication/problem.md

 ## Constraints
 * All triple form representations MUST be sorted Row-wise ascending (as in examples below)
 * The code for multiplication must be strictly using the triple form.
-Direct multiplication of given matrices is NOT ALLOWED.
+DIRECT MULTIPLICATION of given matrices is NOT ALLOWED.

-# For example: Consider the given input
+### For example: Consider the given input
+### Example 0
+Input
 ```
 3 3
 3 3